Andrew Leoncelli

 He finally made his league debut in 1996 with Melbourne.
-Playing in the midfield Leoncelli had a good 1997 season, finishing third in the Demon's best and fairest despite only playing 12 games because of a stress fracture.
+Playing in the midfield Leoncelli had a good 1997 season, finishing third in the Demons' best and fairest despite only playing 12 games because of a stress fracture.
 He built his game playing against the likes of Nicky Winmar, Peter Riccardi and Mark Ricciuto.

 In 1999 he had the most kicks in the Melbourne team and made the Victorian State of Origin side.
 He was appointed deputy vice-captain for 2000 and played a vital role in Melbourne's finals series, but had an uncharacteristic disappointing game in the Grand Final.
 He had a flat 2001 season and at one stage was dropped, but followed up with a fine 2002 season.
 Leoncelli was forced into retirement late in 2003 at the age of 29, having played all of the 16 games up to that point.
 He made the shortlist for the VFL/AFL Italian Team of the Century.